milk carton sizes

 Pint Cartons (16 oz / 473 ml)

-Pint-sized milk cartons hold 16 ounces (about 473 milliliters) and typically stand about 5-6 inches tall.
-They’re perfect for small households, recipes requiring specific amounts, or specialty dairy products like cream or buttermilk.
+Pint-sized milk cartons hold 16 ounces (473 milliliters) and are ideal for small households, recipes requiring specific measurements, or specialty dairy products like cream or buttermilk.
+They stand about 5-6 inches tall, making them convenient for use in coffee shops or bakeries.

 Quart Cartons (32 oz / 946 ml)